-I’ve had some conversations recently with a close friend about how we want to start a blog to talk about the shit that no one talks about.
-The stuff that has a such a big stigma attached to it that everyone feels they need to bottle it all up because we don’t think it’s “normal” or it doesn’t live up to these unrealistic expectations that we or society has set for us about how we’re supposed to feel and act.
+I’ve been feeling that it’s important to use this space to talk about the shit that no one talks about.
+The stuff that has such a big stigma attached to it that everyone feels they need to bottle it all up because we don’t think it’s “normal” or it doesn’t live up to these unrealistic expectations that we, or society, have set for ourselves about how we’re supposed to feel and act.
 Like when you have problems in your relationship with your significant other.
 Admitting to seeing a therapist.
-Struggling with your weight.
 Experiencing postpartum depression.
-Admitting to body image issues.
+Talking about body image issues.
 Having anxiety about tying the knot.
 Undergoing financial struggles.
-The types of things that when admitted to make us feel like a failure.
+The types of things that when admitted, make us feel like a failure.
 The stuff NOBODY wants to talk about but yet SO many people can relate to.
 And without the ability to normalize this stuff – to connect with others who share the same human experience – we crack.
 We develop anxiety.
 We feel depressed.
 We disconnect.

 When did we become a culture that no longer talks about anything remotely difficult or uncomfortable?
 When did we all start feeling so shameful about our thoughts, feelings, and struggles?

-I’ve been thinking a lot about shame lately after finishing Brene Brown’s Daring Greatly.
-It’s a must read if you struggle with vulnerability (but who doesn’t).
-And I’ve concluded I’ve been a bit of a shame basket case and I need to cut the shame out!
+I thought a lot about shame after finishing Brene Brown’s Daring Greatly.
+It’s a must read if you struggle with vulnerability (and who doesn’t).
+And as someone who identifies as highly sensitive, anxious and type A, I’m very familiar with the shame game.

 Not sure what shame even is?
 Brown defines shame as “the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging – something we’ve experienced, done, or failed to do makes us unworthy of connection…shame is the fear of disconnection – it’s the fear that something we’ve done or failed to do, an ideal we’ve not lived up to, or a goal we’ve not accomplished, makes us unworthy of connection.”